-Anthony Catsimatides is founder and principal of Open Atelier Architects, a New York based architecture, planning and design firm that takes an innovative research approach towards investigation of critical issues in building design.
+Anthony Catsimatides is founder and principal of Open Atelier Architects, a New York-based architecture, planning and design firm that takes an innovative research approach towards the investigation of critical issues in building design.

 I began architectural studies in my early high school days and have continued learning ever since.
 I love what I do, and I am fortunate to have developed many successful client relationships over the years.
 As a socially responsible designer, I consider sustainability a priority.

 For over 25 years Mr. Catsimatides has worked with many architecture & technology firms designing energy conscious buildings for a variety of commercial and residential project types, from large-scale government centers, mixed-used commercial, retail, academic and institutional work, art galleries, high tech office buildings, multi-family developments to single family custom high end homes.